Table of Contents

 I’ve been to the Bahamas a few times and have stayed on Paradise Island, where the world-famous Atlantis resort is located!
 As incredible as this place is, it is SO expensive to stay here…

 Pro-tip: Stay at Comfort Suites on Paradise Island instead!
 Not only is this hotel located adjacent to the Atlantis, but full-day passes are included with your stay so you can take advantage of all the amenities without actually having to pay to stay at the Atlantis.
 My family, Nathaniel, and I did this in January 2017 and had the best vacation!

-The second port of call while cruising the Caribbean was Charlotte Amalie, St. Thomas!
+The second port of call we visited while cruising the eastern Caribbean was Charlotte Amalie, St. Thomas!
 St. Thomas is a US Virigin Island located east of Puerto Rico and right next to St. John.
 I’ve always wanted to come here and was so excited to explore!

 After walking through the quaint town of Charlotte Amalie, we found a local tour operator to bring us around the island.
 If you’re comfortable with this, I highly recommend doing this as it’s so much cheaper than the cruise excursions and you can support a local!

 Our guide took us to all of St. Thomas’ hot spots:

 - Drake’s Seat

 Pro-tip: We were only in St. Thomas for a day, but if you’re staying on the island for longer, definitely do a day-trip to St. John!
 It’s super close!